 Nevertheless, I had to power through.
 I picked a different pair of jeans, added my favorite nude shirt, a leopard print scarf, flats, and sea foam stud jewelry.

 Here is what’s important to consider when creating a wardrobe that works for your life: you need to have clothing that can be mixed and matched in multiple ways.
-Most importantly, you need to like said clothing!
+Most importantly, you need to like your clothing!
 Filtering through pieces you don’t like takes up unnecessary time.

 If you have a shirt you feel you could take over the world in, there are probably a million ways to wear it.
 Add a different necklace each time, try a new skirt with it, or add a blazer and pumps.
 Even if the individual items you’re wearing are old, you’ll revitalize them.